Patis0nek/Arduino-Traffic-Light/README.md

 This code snippet require Arduino.h library to work.

 ## Contact
-For any inquiries or feedback, feel free to reach out to me at kuna.patryk@gmail.com.
-You can also visit my portfolio site at patrykkuna.com.
+If you have any questions or feedback, please feel free to reach out to me at kuna.patryk@gmail.com or visit my portfolio site at [patrykkuna.com](https://patrykkuna.com)